-The rotor is an imaginary dial on your display like an old-fashioned radio tuner.
-To activate it, move two fingers on the display like you were turning it and VoiceOver brings up the rotor.
-The rotor is used to control the meaning of the One Finger Swipe Up and One Finger Swipe Down gestures.
+The Rotor is an imaginary dial on your display like an old-fashioned radio tuner.
+To activate it, move two fingers on the display like you were turning it.
+When you do this, VoiceOver brings up the Rotor.
+The Rotor is used to control the meaning of the One Finger Swipe Up and One Finger Swipe Down gestures.